caio-ishikawa/netscout/README.md

 - BinaryEdge client: Gets subdomains
 - DNS: Attempts to perform a DNS zone transfer to extract subdomains
 - Crawler: Gets URLs and directories from the found subdomains + the seed url
 - SERP client: Gets links for files.
-It uses Google dorking techniques to search for specific file types based on file extensions found by the crawler.
+It uses Google dorking techniques to search for specific file types based on file extensions found by the crawler

 ## Setup
-### Requirements
+### How to install
-- Go 1.21.0
+- Go install:
-- BinaryEdge API key (optional)
-- SERP API key (optional)
+      - Run ```go install github.com/caio-ishikawa/netscout@latest```
+- Build from source:
+      - Clone repository
+      - Run ```make install```

 ### Setting API keys
 NetScout expects the API keys to be set as environment variables: